Academic Mentor (Part-Time) - Westchester, NY $22-$25/hr | Flexible Schedule (Min. 3 Days/Week) Monday-Friday

 Requirements

-Experience in civic engagement or financial planning is preferred.
+Experience in civic engagement, financial planning preferred.

 Demonstrated ability to independently meet deadlines and fulfill requirements from supervisors.